anoma/namada/documentation/dev/src/specs/ledger.md

 #### Transaction host environment functions

 The following functions from the host ledger are made available in transaction's WASM code.
-They MAY be imported in the WASM module as shown bellow and MUST be provided by the ledger's WASM runtime:
+They MAY be imported in the WASM module as shown below and MUST be provided by the ledger's WASM runtime:

 ```wat
 (import "env" "gas" (func (param i32)))